 VRR doesn't work in 1080p @ 240Hz.

-We added a comparison to the Hisense QD6/QD65NF QLED in the Contrast section.
+We bought and tested the TCL Q77K and added a comparison in the Contrast section.

 We bought and tested the 65-inch Hisense QD7N, and the results are also valid for the 75, 85, and 100-inch models.
 Costco sells an 85-inch variant of the TV in the US known as the Hisense QD75N, but it performs the same and comes with an extended warranty and other store-specific perks.

-The Hisense QD7N QLED is a decent TV overall.
-It's a good option if you're specifically looking for a budget TV to pair with your Xbox Series X or PS5 since it has modern gaming features like HDMI 2.1 bandwidth on two of its ports for up to 4k @ 144Hz gaming with VRR.
+The Hisense QD7N is a sub-par TV overall.
+It's a decent option if you're specifically looking for a cheap TV to pair with your Xbox Series X, PS5, or Switch 2, since it's one of the cheapest TVs to feature modern gaming features like HDMI 2.1 bandwidth, 4k @ 144Hz, and VRR, similar to the TCL Q77K.
 It even gives you the option to lower your resolution for a higher frame rate since it supports 1080p @ 240Hz, but unfortunately, VRR doesn't work when you do that.
-On the other hand, its terrible contrast means blacks look gray most of the time, so it's not a good option if you're looking for a model to watch movies or TV shows in a light-controlled environment.
-If you care less about modern gaming features and want a TV with better overall picture quality, you're better off getting the Hisense U6/U6N during sales.
+On the other hand, its overall picture quality leaves a lot to be desired.
+If you want modern gaming features but still want a model that has good image quality, you're much better off spending a bit more on the Hisense U65QF or the TCL QM6K.

 For more options, check out our recommendations for the best TVs under $1,000, the best TVs for gaming, and the best TVs for watching movies.
 To learn more about the tests we do that inform our scores and recommendations, check out our article on how we test TVs.

-The Hisense QD7N [QD7, QD75N] QLED is better overall than the Hisense QD6/QD65NF QLED, but it sits at a higher price point.
+The Hisense QD7N is better overall than the Hisense QD65NF, but it sits at a higher price point.
 The QD6 has a better native contrast ratio than the QD7, but the QD7 gets brighter and offers more features, especially for gamers, including HDMI 2.1 bandwidth and VRR.

-The Hisense QD7 has just okay HDR brightness.
-Unfortunately, highlights don't stand out during darker scenes due to the TV's terrible contrast, so HDR content lacks impact.
+The Hisense QD7 has sub-par HDR brightness.
+Unfortunately, highlights don't stand out during most scenes due to the TV's terrible contrast, so HDR content lacks impact.

 These measurements are after calibrating the HDR white point with the following settings: